1. Loan against mutual funds

 – Loan against mutual funds is a good way to receive instant liquidity against the mutual funds unit you own.

-- If you think your mutual fund investment is lying idle, this is a good way to increase potential return on your investment as well as quickly raise capital for short-term financial requirements.
+– If you think your mutual fund investment is lying idle, this is a good way to quickly raise capital for short-term financial requirements.

-- The interest rates for a loan against mutual funds can be lower as compared to personal loan interest rate although this is subject to the bank’s decision.
+– The interest rates for a loan against mutual funds can be lower than that for personal loan interest rate.

 – If you opt for a loan against your mutual fund units you would not have to sell your units hence your financial plan and fund ownership remains intact.